From the Outside-In: Who Has the Right to Photograph a Community?

 Spence co-ran the socially motivated initiative Half Moon Photography Workshop, which was rooted in the recording of life and local matters.
 In the same issue of Camerawork, the Workshop published a statement of aims, explaining that their central concern was not “Is it art?,” but “Who is it for?”

 At a time when the line between documentary photography and fine art was becoming increasingly blurred, this question cut to the heart of a particularly lively debate.
 In the UK in the 1970s, as elsewhere around the world, there was a slow but steady growth in the forums in which one could publish and display one’s work and have critical conversations about photography.
 In-depth stories about real lives were no longer found only within the pages of newspapers or magazines, but increasingly seen in photobooks or displayed on gallery walls.
-Tentatively (and admittedly unevenly, depending on the country), collectors’ markets were becoming established, too.
+Tentatively (and admittedly unevenly, depending on the country), collectors’ markets were becoming established, too.“There is a popular notion that the photographer is by nature a voyeur, the last one invited to the party.
+But I’m not crashing; this is my party.”

 The gradual visibility of photography within exhibition spaces was a big deal.
 Photography had previously been treated as the poor cousin to the rest of the visual arts, and to an extent it still was.
 “There’s nobody out there rooting for photography.
 It’s under-funded and under-stated,” wrote the co-ordinators of London’s 1988 Spectrum Women’s Photography Festival, one of many events whose existence reflects that women photographers felt doubly marginalized.
 In the few instances where spaces were created for photography, they were overwhelmingly allocated to men.
 Street and documentary work by Tish Murtha and Shirley Baker—who each chronicled communities in the North of England and London—took decades to be given due credit.